Holle is an expert in all things dogs, gardening, and horses. She is a professional writer by trade.

 A Farmer at Heart

 I think I must have been a farmer in a former life.
 I love growing things, especially fruits and vegetables.
 We live in town, on a 1/3 acre lot.
 The house, pool, and large deck take up a lot of the yard, so there's not much space left for me to garden.
-I didn't let that stop me, though.
+I don't let that stop me, though.

 I created a large container garden where, in the spring and summer, I grow green beans, tomatoes, potatoes, yellow squash, zucchini, pattypan squash, bell peppers, jalapenos, okra, and lots of herbs.
 In my fall garden, I grow cabbage, carrots, kale, broccoli, collards, mustard greens, onions, spinach, and a variety of lettuces.